mattermost/mattermost-data-warehouse/docs/DBT-dev.md

 Some extra actions that we've found useful are:

-- Group the columns by their meaining.
+- Group the columns by their meaning.
 For example common telemetry event info may be moved as the first columns, followed by references (ids), values and finally metadata.
 This may improve readability of the SQL code a lot.
 - Consider performing analysis on the values of each column.
 This way columns that i.e. always have the same value or are always null can be dropped.
+- Introducing data source tests that require the basic transformations performed in the staging layer.

 ### Documenting a model